noob-akk/Rubiks-Cube/README.md

     * Allowed commands are `["f", "b", "u", "d", "l", "r"]` and their clockwise counterparts
     * `command="f"` would mean rotating front face counter-clockwise
     * `command="b'` would mean rotating back face clockwise
 * Rendering is done in matplotlib.
-Real-time rendering hasn't been done yet